GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 ## Set Up
 1. Go to the `table-access-pattern-analysis` directory of the project
 2. Set the environment variables inside `var.env`.
-3. Run the whole `setup.ipynb` notebook.
-This notebook installs things that are required to run the rest of the notebooks, including to install dependencies that are in `requirements.txt`.
-Thus, you do not need to take care of it again.

 ### Environment Variables
 The environment variables that you need to set includes: